mmraff/npm-two-stage/README.md

   ...)
-* Ensure your **npm** installation is one of the versions targeted by this project, and ensure you are downloading the right branch of this project for your version of npm. **You are currently viewing the branch for npm 3.x.**
+* Ensure your **npm** installation is one of the versions targeted by this project, and ensure you are downloading the right branch of this project for your version of npm. **You are currently viewing the branch for npm 4.x.**
 * Note that backup copies of the original files modified by this project are created in the same location.
 If you ever want to use the uninstall script, it's best if you leave the backup files where they are.

 ## To Install
-1. On the github page of this project, navigate to the branch that corresponds to your installed version of npm, and locate the correct release.
+1. On the github page of this project, navigate to the releases, find the one that corresponds to your installed version of npm, and locate the correct release.
 If your installed version of npm is behind by patch or minor version number, you must first update npm.
 2. Download the project archive.
 3. Extract the contents of the project archive where they can be accessed from the target system.